London’s new ULEZ charges for motorcycles

 The charges will apply in the current Congestion Zone, an area roughly from Euston Road north of the West End, along to Commercial St to the East, south along New Kent Road and bordered on the west by Park Lane, which will be renamed the ULEZ (Ultra Low Emissions Zone).
 This happens on 8th April 2019.

-Things change drastically two years later, when the ULEZ expands significantly to include the whole of central London.
+Things change drastically two years later, in October 2021, when the ULEZ expands significantly to include the whole of central London.
 The new borders will be the North and South Circular roads.

 How much will a motorcycle pay?